Trends in accounting collaboration

 Ancillary solutions can be incorporated too.
 Obtaining electronic signatures on documents can be simplified, eliminating disconnected email reminders.
 And overlapping requests, such as audit, corporate tax and accounts production information, can be rolled into a simpler client experience.

 The trend is to combine all related activities into a streamlined client experience.

 The challenge of yesterday was secure file transfer and project management.
 The challenge of today is data.

 The thirst for data is exponential.
 As a result, the information needed from clients is evolving from a disparate collection of Excel files, Word documents and PDFs to voluminous data sets.
 This trend has two key impacts.

 Data sets are far bigger in size than the typical files shared by clients, breaching file limitations, or significantly increasing storage needs.

-But more significantly, the process of extracting and uploading data is a highly specialised area.
+But more significantly, the process of extracting and uploading data is a highly specialized area.
 Clients need to be provided hand-holding support, tailored to their systems.
-They often need to be guided towards more automated approaches, to eliminate the data preparation time which frustrates accountants seeking to analyze, visualise and interrogate the data.
+They often need to be guided towards more automated approaches, to eliminate the data preparation time which frustrates accountants seeking to analyze, visualize and interrogate the data.

 It is some time yet until data sets are the only prepared-by-client request – but the direction of travel is clear.
 A blended approach is needed now to support this transition.